Pack it in: Packing into Partially Filled Containers Through Contact: METHOD

 \section{METHOD}

 Sec. \ref{sec:traj_opt_formulation} formulates the problem of packing through clutter as one to be solved via trajectory optimization.
-It is formulated to move $O_{\text{new}}$ to some goal location being able to use non-prehensile manipulation to displace objects within the container as required.
-To determine a suitable goal pose for $O_{\text{new}}$, we propose a placement planner in Sec. \ref{sec:placement_planner} which observes the state of a partially filled container and proposes a suitable packing location that is dynamically feasible considering the constraints of objects within the container.
-Finally, Sec. \ref{sec:MPC_system_design} integrates our physics-based trajectory optimization methods into an MPC framework to account for physical inaccuracies in the simulator to enable robust execution on real robotic hardware.
+It is formulated to move $O_{\text{new}}$ to some goal location, being able to use non-prehensile manipulation to displace objects within the container as required.
+Sec. \ref{sec:MPC_system_design} integrates our physics-based trajectory optimization methods into an MPC framework to account for physical inaccuracies in the simulator to enable robust execution on real robotic hardware.
+Finally, to determine a suitable goal pose for $O_{\text{new}}$, we propose a placement planner in Sec. \ref{sec:placement_planner} which observes the state of a partially filled container and proposes a suitable packing location that is dynamically feasible considering the constraints of objects within the container.